-Year 5 interview, BILH management confirmed that PCP recruitment assistance is available to the SNAs as needed, but was not requested during the Year 5 period.
+Year 6 interview, BILH management confirmed that PCP recruitment assistance is available to the SNAs as needed, but the SNAs did not request assistance during the Year 6 period.

 Grant Thornton finds no evidence of noncompliance by BILH with the requirement in Paragraph 110 that it assist the SNAs in their recruitment of PCPs and specialists.